 - PCOS is diagnosed if two of these three conditions are present (assuming other conditions that mimic the disease have been ruled out): persistent lack of ovulation, chronically high levels of testosterone, and ovaries with a number of small cysts (polycystic ovaries) containing eggs.

-- The disease cannot be cured, but lifestyle changes, medicine and fertility treatments can help manage symptoms and improve fertility.
+- The disease cannot be cured, but lifestyle changes, medicine and fertility treatments, such as intrauterine insemination (IUI) and in vitro fertilization (IVF), can help manage symptoms and improve fertility.

 What is PCOS?